singh-man/books/crackingTheCoding/16_moderate.md

 10      instructions.add(new PositionIterator(new Position(0, 0), 1, 1, size));
 11      instructions.add(new PositionIterator(new Position(0, size - 1), 1, -1, size));
 12
-13      for (Positionlterator iterator : instructions) {
+13      for (PositionIterator iterator : instructions) {
 14          Piece winner = hasWon(board, iterator);
 15          if (winner != Piece.Empty) {
 16              return winner;